-The Mary MacKillop Institute for Health Research (MMIHR) undertakes research that discovers and promotes effective strategies to create a healthier Australia.
+The Mary MacKillop Institute for Health Research (MMIHR) is focused on undertaking research that discovers and promotes effective strategies to create a healthier Australia.
 Our work aims to address critical public health issues by identifying and responding with innovative programs that deliver better health outcomes and transform lives.